Sarwar05/SQL-Hackerrank/README.md

 12. can not mix agreegate and non-agreegate in SELECT
 13. cant use alias in count. use * instead
 14. better use 'tablename.column_name' in join
+15. Don't forget to use GROUP BY while using aggregate function